syedshahlal/End_to_end_ML_Project/README.md

 conda activate venv/
 ```

-Create a ```requirements.txt``` file and add all the libraries required and install them
+Create a ```requirements.txt``` file add all the libraries required and install them
 ```
 pip install -r requirements.txt
 ```

-Now, we create the flask app file as ```app.py``` and write our code in it and then run the app
+Now, we create the flask app file as ```app.py``` and write our code in it, and then run the app
 ```
 python app.py
 ```

 ### 3. Github connections for push and pull
-To add file in the git repo
+To add the file in the git repo
 ```
 git add <filename>
 ```